JWWeatherman/bitcoin_security_threat_model/README.md

 support, for example hash power, than the attackers.

-This will have two helpful effects.
+This will have a few helpful effects.
-First, the attackers will lose significant motivation to develop the insecure layer two solution because it is unlikely that they will be able to drain the funds before the honest actors and it is unlikely the amount of funds available to steal would be significant due to the second effect..
+First, the attackers will lose significant motivation to develop the insecure layer two solution because it is unlikely that they will be able to drain the funds before the honest actors.

-Knowledge of the ongoing project to drain the funds from the layer two network would discourage users from moving their funds into the insecure layer two network.
+Second, knowledge of the ongoing project to drain the funds from the layer two network would discourage users from moving their funds into the insecure layer two network.

+Third, if the attackers are aware of this they will be further demotivated to implement an insecure layer two solution because the amount of funds that will be available to steal will not be significant.

 ## Observing confirmed transactions
 In order for a transaction to be completed the receiver must be confident the transaction has been irreversibly confirmed by the Bitcoin network. this is performed by Bitcoin "node" software.
 This software maintains a copy of the longest set of transactions presented to it that are valid.
 The node software considers a transaction valid if it is structured correctly, digitally signed by the bitcoin owner, and does not attempt to transfer more bitcoin than is available to the sender.
 Some Bitcoin wallets do not contain the node software, but instead connect to a remote node to confirm that a transaction is completed.
 This is called an SPV (Simple Payment Verification) wallet.